shader-slang/slang/docs/command-line-slangc.md

   * `spirv-assembly`: SPIR-V intermediate language assembly
   * `dxbc`: Direct3D shader bytecode binary
   * `dxbc-assembly`: Direct3D shader bytecode assembly
-  * `reflection-json`: A dump of shader parameter information in JSON format.
-This is only intended for using in debugging/testing at present.
   * `none`: Don't generate output code (but still perform front-end parsing/checking)

 * `--`: Stop parsing options, and treat the rest of the command line as input paths